cofinalsubnets/lax/README.md

 lax
 ===
-Lax is an insouciant smidgen of a testing framework that tries to be an invisible wrapper around your ideas about how your code should work.
+Lax is an insouciant smidgen of a testing framework that tries hard to be an invisible wrapper around your ideas about how your code works.
 ```ruby
 Lax.assert do
   let number: 1,